One of the things that trips up library visitors is navigating the Non-fiction section.

-That means: don’t worry!
+That said: don’t worry!

 Of course, having a cheat sheet to take with you to the library would definitely help!